Moving the flip zone: Democrats march deeper into suburbia

 PHOENIX (AP) — When Katherine Rutigliano and her husband moved away from San Francisco in 2013, they figured they would never meet a fellow Democrat again.

 But housing was affordable around Phoenix.
-No more cramped condo.
-No more suffocating mortgage payments.
-No more tech-boom exhaustion.
 Everything would be easier for them and their kids in the suburbs — everything, that is, except talking politics with neighbors.

 Then came an unexpected visitor at the door.
 It was a Democratic volunteer rounding up votes ahead of the 2018 Senate election.
 Rutigliano invited her in and inspected the map on her iPad.
 She was elated to see all the flashing lights that marked where Democrats lived in her stucco neighborhood on the northern edge of Phoenix.